Characters: The Millennium Trilogy

-The Millenium Trilogy is a series written by the late Stieg Larsson.
+The Millennium Trilogy is a series written by the late Stieg Larsson.

 A Swedish financial reporter who co-owns the magazine Millennium with Erika Berger; together they try to make the magazine an avenging angel against Corrupt Corporate Executives

 .
 He got his start by foiling a set of masked bank robbers, and has gained a reputation for excellent research... at least, until he's convicted of libel against the corporate magnate Hans-Erik Wennerstrom just prior to the first novel.

 A 24-year-old hacker who is extremely distrustful of authority.
 She goes her own way and doesn't (seem to) care what others think of her.
 She has a photographic memory, extensive hacking skills and far more capacity for violence than most people expect of a 4-foot-11 flat-chested woman.